asuarezbravo/data-structures/Section_3_4_Queues.md

 import "fmt"

-// Queue structure with a slice type Queue struct {
+type Queue struct {
     items []int
 }

-// Enqueue adds an item to the end of the queue func (q *Queue) Enqueue(item int) {
+// Enqueue adds an item to the end of the queue (O(1) time complexity) func (q *Queue) Enqueue(item int) {
     q.items = append(q.items, item)
 }

-// Dequeue removes an item from the front of the queue func (q *Queue) Dequeue() int {
+// Dequeue removes an item from the front of the queue (O(1) time complexity) func (q *Queue) Dequeue() int {
     if len(q.items) == 0 {
         fmt.Println("Queue is empty")